 Isla Mujeres is a cute little island with friendly locals and lots of good food to be found between all the souvenir shops and golf cart rentals.

-If you're already in the area, it's a great place to spend a few days chilling on the beach, eating good food, and doing nothing else.
+If you don't mind a touristy vibe, it's a great place to spend a few days chilling on the beach, eating good food, and doing nothing else.
 Especially if you can find a cheap flight to Cancun!
 But it's not worth a week-long or dedicated trip from abroad.

 Caro Griffin Newsletter